 2. You're Not Eating Enough Before Bed

 On the other hand, hunger can also be a reason you're waking up nauseous, Dr. Sonpal says.
 Your blood sugar drops when you don't eat any food over extended periods of time.
-Low blood sugar can cause you to feel faint or nauseated.
+Low blood sugar can cause you to feel dizzy when you wake up, faint or nauseated.

-If you wake up feeling extremely hungry, sweaty or shaky, that's a pretty clear sign you may be having some mild low blood sugar, according to the University of Michigan Medicine.
-But if you're experiencing more severe symptoms like muscle twitching or slurred speech, you may want to consult a doctor.
+If you wake up feeling shaky, extremely hungry or sweaty, you may be experiencing mild low blood sugar, according to the University of Michigan Medicine.

-In some cases, people living with diabetes may experience ketoacidosis, which causes your body to produce excess blood acids called ketones, Dr. Sonpal says.
+If you already have a diabetes diagnosis, you could be experiencing ketoacidosis, which causes your body to produce excess blood acids called ketones, Dr. Sonpal says.
 When your body floods with ketones, it can also lead to nausea.
-If you have diabetes and experience these symptoms, you'll want to see a medical professional on the best way to handle them.
+Your doctor can help you determine the best way to handle these symptoms.

-Aim to get a good balance of macronutrients (carbs, protein and fat) to promote satiety and eat plenty of vegetables.
-Veggies are rich in fiber, which helps control your blood sugar levels.
+Aim to get a good balance of macronutrients (carbs, protein and fat) to help you feel full, and eat plenty of vegetables.
+Veggies are rich in fiber, which helps control blood sugar levels.

-Gastroesophageal reflux disease, also known as acid reflux, happens when your stomach acid flows back into your esophagus (the tube that connects your mouth and stomach), according to the Mayo Clinic.
-This acid can cause pain and irritation in your esophagus.
+Acid reflux happens when your stomach acid flows back into your esophagus (the tube that connects your mouth and stomach), according to the Mayo Clinic, causing pain and irritation.